 Perks — like two free Craigslist ads per day to any agent who arrives at the office by 9:15 a.m. — also give Bond an edge, he said.

 Eight-year-old firm Nest Seekers also appeared to gain ground this year, growing from 127 agents to 168, according to its Web site.
 Company founder Eddie Shapiro said that’s due in part to several high-profile new projects the firm is marketing, including TF Cornerstone condos 99 John Street in Lower Manhattan and the View in Long Island City.

 Still, the firm’s growth may not be as dramatic as it seems.
 Some agents listed on the company’s site do not appear to be active, and former Nest Seekers agents have complained that their information was not taken down from the site after they left.
 Shapiro said that isn’t a widespread problem.

 “Maybe there was some technical error,” he said.
 “But we’re somewhere in the 160 range at all times.”

-Like last year, The Real Deal‘s rankings include the largest Hamptons firms and the top boutique firms in the city.
+The Real Deal‘s rankings include the largest Hamptons firms and the top boutique firms in the city.
 In the Hamptons, both Elliman and Corcoran are getting competition from upstart local brokerages like Saunders & Associates.
 Back in Manhattan, many of the city’s small boutique firms got even smaller, but several of them still saw the dollar volume of their listings rise.
 Leslie J. Garfield & Co., which specializes in townhouses, continued to best its competition in listing value.